 How did you become a Ranger here?

 When I was putting the wheels in motion to change careers, I signed up to a course in Conservation Skills, and volunteered with my local London council.
 Then I discovered Full Time Volunteer placements with the Trust, which offered on-the-job training and accommodation.
 I’d always wanted to live closer to the sea and completely lucked in, securing a role based in St Agnes on the north coast of Cornwall.
-After my volunteering stint I landed a 2 year Assistant Warden contract.
+After my volunteering stint I landed a two year Assistant Warden contract.
 After that I went up country employed as Community Warden at Wicken Fen – a nature reserve near Cambridge, one of the Trust’s oldest properties, but an awful long way from the sea.
 Lucky for me in 2010 a job came up here, and I returned to Cornwall (and the sea) as a Ranger on the Roseland.
 I got Archie a couple of years later.

 What do you like most about the place?